Muhammad Mustafa Qamar1, Ayesha Basharat2*, Qurba Kiran3, Fatima4

 ABSTRACT

-Background and Aim: Bowen therapy is a non-pharmacological method for treating a variety of pain conditions, but its effectiveness in treating tension-type headaches is unknown.
+Background of the Study: Bowen therapy is a non-pharmacological method for treating a variety of pain conditions, but its effectiveness in treating tension-type headaches is unknown.
 We compared the effectiveness of Bowen therapy to a sham treatment.

 Methodology: In a multi-center randomized controlled trial, the young adults with a tension-type headache were selected from the Neurology Department of DHQ hospital Sargodha and Niazi Medical Complex, Sargodha, with convenient sampling.
 A priori sample size calculation determined that 44 participants were needed.
 The participants were randomly assigned to two groups.
 Bowen Therapy (n=22) and Sham Treatment (n=22) groups were enrolled.
 The Bowen therapy was devised for two weeks.
 The measurement was taken at baseline and after two weeks.
 SPSS 22 was used for data analysis.